 2. GIFit (Chrome Extension)

-GIFit is a Chrome extension that helps you create GIFs instantly from the YouTube page itself.
+GIFit is a Chrome extension that helps you make GIFs instantly from the YouTube page itself.
 No need to open a separate site.
 Once you have installed the extension, you will see the GIFit logo beside Captions while playing the video.
 Just click on it and select the start and end time, adjust the width and height, frame rate, and set the quality for your GIF in the pop-up menu.
 Now you can just click on GIFit button and the extension will start making GIFs according to preconfigured settings.

-The best part is that there is no time limit to create GIFs from YouTube videos on GIFit.
+The best part is that there is no time limit to make GIFs from YouTube videos on GIFit.
 But the only caveat is that you cannot watch the video while it is creating the GIF and it takes a while to export compared to the previous web app.

-Create GIFs From YouTube Videos on iOS
+Make GIFs From YouTube Videos on iOS

 3. Video to GIF

-The options are limited if you want to create GIFs from YouTube videos on your iPhone.
+The options are limited if you want to make GIFs from YouTube videos on your iPhone.
 One of them being the Video to GIF app.
 Just open the app, select YouTube to GIF option, paste the YouTube URL, and select the start and end time to create GIF.